icon-project/multisig-wallet/README.md

 SCORE which ICX and tokens are stored in. stored icx and tokens can be used(transferred) only when satisfying Internally set conditions of wallet.

 ##### Wallet owner
-addresses who have Participation rights of Wallet SCORE.
+Addresses who have Participation rights of Wallet SCORE.

 ##### Transaction
-transaction which wallet owner initiate to change wallet's state(e.g. transfer tokens or ICX which is stored in wallet, add new wallet owner, change requirements of confirmations(2to3 -> 3to3) etc).
+Transaction which wallet owner initiate to change wallet's state(e.g. transfer tokens or ICX which is stored in wallet, add new wallet owner, change requirements of confirmations(2to3 -> 3to3) etc).

 ##### Requirement
-The number of approvals of the wallet owner required for the Transaction to actually execute.
+The number of approvals of the wallet owners required for the transaction to be executed.

 #### Logic

 First step is deploying multisig wallet SCORE.
 At the time of deployment, you can set wallet owners and requirement.
-For examples, if you want to use wallet which set three wallet owners and needs two confirmations for executing a transaction(2 to 3), you have to input two parameters 1) three wallet addresses of string,  2) required '2' when deploying wallet
+For examples, if you want to use wallet which is set three wallet owners and needs two confirmations for executing a transaction(2 to 3), you have to input two parameters 1) three wallet addresses of string,  2) required '2' when deploying wallet.

 ```json
 {